Skip to Main Content

 The Brizdle-Schoenberg Special Collections Center specializes in artists’ publication projects, prints, and illustrated rare books.

-Our educational mission is to introduce our publics to diverse voices and ideas that challenge staid constructions of the canon and the master work.
-The Center routinely juxtaposes the familiar and widely recognized with the lesser known and the underrepresented.
-Through our work, we hope that the next generation of thinkers and makers will draw inspiration from a nuanced web of references.
+Our educational mission is to introduce diverse voices and ideas that challenge traditional constructions of the canon and masterworks.
+The Center regularly juxtaposes the familiar and widely recognized with the lesser-known and underrepresented.
+Through our work, we hope to inspire the next generation of thinkers and creators to draw from a nuanced web of references.

 Hands-On Object-Based Research

-At the Special Collections Center, you can gather ideas for a creative project, engage in scholarly research, or discover something new.
-Gain hands-on experience utilizing primary sources in our reading room, and explore our unique collections through an active exhibition program and campus events.
-From social justice activism to international folktales to the latest in fabrication techniques, the material objects at the Center can be a great way to explore questions about conception, production, circulation, readership, and cultural histories.
+At the Special Collections Center, you can gather ideas for creative projects, engage in scholarly research, or discover something new.
+Gain hands-on experience using primary sources in our reading room, and explore our unique collections through an active exhibition program and campus events.
+From social justice activism to international folktales to the latest fabrication techniques, the material objects at the Center offer a great way to explore questions of conception, production, circulation, readership, and cultural history.

 Collection Types

-The collections namely consist of artists’ books and photo-bookworks from the 1960s to the present; illustrated books and periodicals from the 1700s forward; historic and contemporary prints and printed matter from the 1450s forward; specialty archives and collections; and a new institutional archive.
+Our collections include artists’ books and photo-bookworks from the 1960s to the present; illustrated books and periodicals from the 1700s onward; historic and contemporary prints and printed matter from the 1450s onward; specialty archives and collections; and an institutional archive.

 Open to Everyone